Matt Cohler: Education and early career

 "special advisor" to Facebook CEO Mark Zuckerberg.
 In 2008, he left Facebook and became the youngest general partner at Benchmark.

 Benchmark

 At Benchmark, Cohler has backed the firm's investments in Dropbox, Asana, Quora, Greenhouse, Domo, Tinder, Duo Security, DeepL, Edmodo, ResearchGate, 1stdibs, Peixe Urbano, CouchSurfing, Baixing, and Zendesk.
 In 2011, he led a $7 million round of funding for Instagram, which agreed in April 2012 to be acquired by Facebook for $1 billion.
 In March 2014, Cohler led Benchmark's investment in Xapo, a Bitcoin wallet/insured cold storage vault.

-Cohler sits on the boards of Asana, Quora, ResearchGate, and 1stdibs.
+In 2010, Cohler sat on the boards of Asana, Quora, ResearchGate, and 1stdibs.

 In 2018, it was announced that Cohler would "step back" from Benchmark and not be a part of their next fund.
 Although he departed the Benchmark fund, he was expected to continue to hold his board seats, including at Uber.
 Cohler later left the Uber board in July 2019, at the same time as Arianna Huffington.